Andy-Dickinson/seMethods/README.md

 * Merge to release
 * From release select 'new tag' using version as tag name (format = v0.1-alpha-2 etc.)
 * Push with 'Push tags' checked
-* On GitHub, click 'create a new release' - use pre-release if applicable
+* On GitHub, click 'create a new release' - use pre-release if applicable, choose correct tag, add description and comments
 * Merge release to master
 * Merge release to develop
 * Checkout feature branch